FriedCircuits/FC-USB-Tester-OLED-Backpack/USB_Tester_v2/USB_Tester_Beta_FW2.3/README.md

 Hold button during boot to disable loading settings from EEPROM.

 Beta FW 2.3
-* Increase sample speed defualt to 1kHz!
+* Increase sample speed default to 1kHz!
 This is a biggy feature, made possible by the following optimizations
+* Increase I2C clock to 800kHz from 100kHz
 * USB D+/- ADC uses int and ADC clock set to 250khz, a bit past recommended of 200khz
 * Removed F() to free up flash and should be faster but uses 14% more RAM
 * Fixed drawEnergy, wasn't using printjustifed2 so was rounding and displaying .00